vmware-tanzu-labs/educates-training-platform/docs/getting-started/installing-eduk8s.rst

     minikube start --insecure-registry="129.168.64.0/24"

 What this option will do is tell ``dockerd`` to regard any image registry as insecure, which is deployed in the Kubernetes cluster, and which is accessed via a URL exposed via an ingress route of the cluster itself.

+Note that at this time there is no known way to configure ``containerd`` to treat image registries matching a wildcard subdomain, or which reside in a subnet, as insecure.
+It is therefore not possible to run workshops which need to deploy images from the per session image registry when using ``containerd`` as the underlying Kubernetes cluster container runtime.
+This is a limitation of ``containerd`` and there are no known plans for ``containerd`` to support this ability.
+This will limit your ability to use Kubernetes clusters deployed with a tool like ``kind``, which relies on using ``containerd``.